@ 2011 - Site Map - Credits |

 Verification & Validation |

-Concerning verification and validation, we study two complementary approaches: state-based stochastic methods, supported by Mobius, and probabilistic model checking, supported by PRISM.
-Using both approaches, a variety of scenarios and user/application needs in terms of dependability analysis can be satisfied.
+Concerning verification and validation, we apply two complementary approaches: state-based stochastic methods, supported by Mobius, and probabilistic model checking, supported by PRISM.
+Using both approaches, a variety of scenarios and user/application needs in terms of dependability and performance analysis can be satisfied.
 In fact, the different formalisms and tools implied by the two methods allow: i) on the one side, to complement the analysis from the point of view of a number of aspects, such as level of abstraction/scalability/accuracy, for which the two approaches may show different abilities to cope with; and ii) on the other hand, through their inner diversity, provide cross-validation to enhance confidence in the correctness of the analysis itself.
-Our activity on dependability assessment is strictly related and complemented by a verification framework on quantitative compositional reasoning, which is under investigation as part of our work on formal foundations for CONNECTors.
+Our activity on dependability and performance assessment is strictly related and complemented by a verification framework on quantitative compositional reasoning, which is under investigation as part of our work on formal foundations for CONNECTors.

 |

-We are also working on an on-line quantitative verification approach dedicated to the case where the verification needs to be performed repeatedly with differing probability values, .e.g., provided by the Monitoring Enabler (see below).
+We are also working on an on-line quantitative verification approach dedicated to the case where the verification needs to be performed repeatedly with differing probability values, .e.g., provided by the Monitoring Enabler.
 Such runtime analysis can incur significant time and memory overheads.
 Our approach aims at improving the performance by reusing results from previous verifications to obtain fast accurate results, i.e., the results obtained in each round of verification are stored in order to avoid re-computation for the part of model that is not affected by probability changes.
 We also improve on efficiency of a probabilistic verification adopted in the approach, which typically requires a combination of graph-based analysis techniques and iterative numerical solution methods.

 |

-| Security & Privacy |
+Security & Privacy |

 Security mechanisms are studied and developed for guaranteeing security requirements while two Networked Systems communicate through a CONNECTor.
-In CONNECT, the Security-by-Contract-with-Trust (SxCxT) paradigm is conceived as an unified framework for managing both security and trust in an integrated way. |
+In CONNECT, the Security-by-Contract-with-Trust (SxCxT) paradigm has been conceived as an unified framework for managing both security and trust in an integrated way.
+SxCxT is a very general and expressive framework, including trust assessment, contract-driven deployment, contract monitoring or policy enforcement and trust feedback inference.

 |